The Best Toys of The Year: A Dart-Shooting Drone, Coding Caterpillar & More

 Remember being a kid and getting your play on with a simple puzzle, set of K’nex, or session of Tiger Electronic’s Double Dragon?
 Man, are things different.
 Now toys are so brainy they should come with MENSA memberships.
 They can teach kids how to code, learn information more efficiently, increase their emotional awareness, and simply have a lot more fun.
-From a dart-firing drone to a coding caterpillar, here are 12 standouts from 2016.
+From a dart-firing drone to a coding caterpillar, here are 12 standouts.

 SAM Labs is an easy-to-use electronics kit that helps prepare your kid for the wireless future.
 These rechargeable smart blocks (a button, LED, motor, and buzzer) each perform a different behavior (flash, move, twirl, etc.).
 When a block turns on, it appears in the SAM Space app, where your kid can drag and drop components to connect them.
 Depending the kit, those components can be used to build a remote-controlled car, a drawing machine, or a robot maid.
 Just kidding on that last one.
 Unless your kid is really, really smart, in which case, who knows?

 Like the popular Anki Overdrive, Hot Wheels AI is a next-gen race car set that uses artificial intelligence to keep the vehicles on track.
 Driving is done with a video game-style controller, and you can even launch virtual hazards (ex.
 Spy Hunter-style oil slicks) at your opponent.
 Speaking of opponents, you don’t even really need one — the other car can drive itself.

 As if your toddler wasn’t already crazy about Elmo, this interactive version of the Sesame Street favorite not only calls them by name, it spits out over 350 responses based on personalized info you enter into the smartphone app.
 Elmo laughs, sings, plays learning games, and even encourages kids to pick up after themselves.
 That’s right: Elmo puts himself away.